24A31A0597/Voice-Based-Emoji-Reaction-Generator/README.md

 # 🎤 Voice-Based Emoji Reaction Generator

+VBERG (Voice-Based Emoji Reaction Generator) is a smart system that analyzes a user’s voice to detect emotions using machine learning.
+It then converts those emotions into relevant emojis in real time, making digital communication more expressive and interactive.

 ---

 ## 🧠 Overview

 The Voice-Based Emoji Reaction Generator is an AI-powered project that detects human emotions from voice input and generates a corresponding emoji as a visual reaction.

 It combines speech emotion recognition with emoji visualization to create an engaging and interactive experience.

 ---

 ## ⚙️ Features

-✅ Detects emotion from recorded voice input
+✔ Detects emotion from recorded voice input
-✅ Displays a matching emoji for the detected emotion
+✔ Displays a matching emoji for the detected emotion
-✅ Real-time voice recording support
+✔ Real-time voice recording support
-✅ Easy to use and lightweight Python application
+✔ Easy to use and lightweight Python application

 ---